 Pigment particles are larger than dye particles, making them more prominent.

-In summary, dyes and pigments are widely used in various industrial applications, including foods, pharmaceuticals, cosmetics, and personal care products.
+In summary, many industries use dyes and pigments.
+They are found in foods, medicines, cosmetics, and personal care products.
 Their primary use is to improve the visual appearance of products to make them more appealing, informative, and palatable.

-Whether you’re a business owner or a professional needing premium quality dyes and pigments for industrial applications, look no further than Hridhan Chem Pvt Ltd. The company manufactures a comprehensive range of synthetic dyes, pigments, or colors that can be used in foods, cosmetics, and pharmaceuticals.
+If you own a business or work as a professional, Hridhan Chem Pvt Ltd offers high-quality dyes and pigments.
+These products are suitable for industrial use.
+The company manufactures a comprehensive range of synthetic dyes, pigments, and colors for use in foods, cosmetics, and pharmaceuticals.
 Get in touch with us today!